Orochidara23000/SteamGames-Downloader-2/README.md

 1. Go to the "Setup" tab
 2. Click "Check SteamCMD Installation" to see if SteamCMD is already installed
 3. If not installed, click "Install SteamCMD" to automatically download and set it up
+4. If running in a container, you can also check container dependencies

 ### Downloading Games